SimeonLukas/obsidian-kindle-export/README.md

 # Project 2: obsidian-kindle-export
-## An Obsidian-Plugin wich sends your Notes to your Kindle as .mobi File
+## An Obsidian-Plugin which sends your Notes to your Kindle as .mobi File
 ![](screenrecord.gif)

 [This is the exported .mobi File](Export-Test.mobi)